webmastak/gnome-shell-extensions-mediaplayer/README.md

 - playlist support (org.mpris.MediaPlayer2.Playlists interface)
 - tracklist support (org.mpris.MediaPlayer2.TrackList interface)
 - Shuffle and Repeat support(not well supported by players.
 Lollypop has full support)
-- rating support (Not a part of the MPRIS spec, limited support with player specifc code.
+- rating support (Not a part of the MPRIS spec, limited support with player specifc code, see [Ratings Support](https://github.com/JasonLG1979/gnome-shell-extensions-mediaplayer/wiki/Ratings-Support).
 Currently you can set ratings in Rhythmbox, Lollypop, Nuvola Player, Quod Libet and Pithos.)
 - and more...

 ## Authors